 Each year, eight (8) undergraduate research fellows will be selected to participate in this unique program.
 The research fellows will each be assigned to a faculty member in STEM Education for one academic year to plan, conduct, analyze, write, and disseminate a research project based on the faculty member’s research background.
 The research fellows will be required to enroll in a research course for the fall and spring semesters designed specifically for those selected to participate in this program.
 The fall course will meet weekly with some classes being held virtually and others held on the University of Kentucky campus.
 The spring course will meet bi-weekly with some meetings being conducted virtually.
 This program is open for all undergraduate students from any university within driving distance of UK that is interested in STEM Education research.

 The time requirement for each research fellow is approximately 15 hours per week in the Fall and Spring semesters.
-Research fellows will be paid $5500 per year with additional funds available for technology tools that may be needed to conduct your research.
-The technology fund can be used to purchase an iPad, computer, software, etc, and will be used at the discretion of your assigned faculty advisor.
+Research fellows will be paid $7,200 per year and the project will culminate with a fully paid trip to the National Conference of Undergraduate Research.

 Criteria for Applicants: